y-js/y-array/README.md

 # Array Type for [Yjs](https://github.com/y-js/yjs)

 This plugins provides a shareable Array type.
 You can insert and delete objects in y-array.
-The objects must either be a custom types, or fulfill the following property: `v equals JSON.parse(JSON.stringify(v))`
+The objects must either be a custom type, or fulfill the following property: `v equals JSON.parse(JSON.stringify(v))` (according to your definition of equality)

 ## Use it!
 Install this with bower or npm.